Linaro/website/_pages/downloads.md

               - title:
                     size: h3
                     text: Snapshots
+                text_content:
                     text: >
                         Snapshots code shows Linaro work in progress.
 Often created on a daily basis, these are literally snapshots of work in progress that are used for testing and development.
 The code on this site may not work and should only be used by experienced engineers who know exactly what they are doing.
                 buttons:
                     - title: View Snapshots
                       url: https://snapshots.linaro.org/